 The term “pre-workout” is used to refer to certain supplements that are designed to be taken prior to exercising.
 Pre-workout supplements usually contain a variety of ingredients that promise to support feelings of increased energy and improve your athletic performance in the gym or on the field, and they typically come in a powdered form.

 There are tons of different formulas for pre-workout supplements, and you’ll find lots of different ingredients, some of which have been proven to be more effective than others.
+Pre-workout can come in the form of pre-workout powder, gummies, or even pills.

-What are some common ingredients in pre-workouts?
+What are some common ingredients in pre-workout supplements?

 As noted above, pre-workout is intended to maximize your body’s athletic performance during exercise.
 Studies have shown that certain ingredients that may be included in pre-workout can improve your performance.

-Caffeine
+Caffeine in Pre-Workout

 One of the most common ingredients you’ll find in pre-workout supplements is caffeine.
 Caffeine improves your focus, increases mental alertness, and can also boost your energy level, which is especially important during those early morning workouts.
 Reports have linked caffeine consumption to benefits including improved mental alertness, better exercise performance, increased fat burning, and improved memory.

-Creatine
+Creatine in Pre-Workout

 The body naturally produces creatine and stores it in the muscles, where it is used to facilitate the production of energy and improve muscular strength.
 You may have heard of creatine supplements, as the compound is often sold on its own and used by weightlifters and other athletes who require a lot of muscular strength.
 Creatine is commonly included in pre-workouts because studies show that adding extra creatine to your diet can lower your recovery time, increase muscle mass and strength, and improve overall exercise performance.

-Nitric oxide precursors
+Nitric oxide precursors in Pre-Workout

 The body makes nitric oxide from compounds including L-arginine and L-citrulline and uses it to improve blood flow by helping the blood vessels relax.
 Increased blood flow helps your body send more oxygen and nutrients to the muscles, which can be beneficial during exercise or athletic performance.
 Although the evidence around the benefits of nitric oxide precursors are small, they do show the potential for enhanced athletic performance.